Can you believe that close to 50% of your energy bills are due to your home heaters and coolers? The […]

 Make savings appear out of thin air with a Midea heat pump.

-Harvest the free energy from our plentiful air to heat your water with the advanced midea heat pump.
+Harvest the free energy from our plentiful air to heat your water with the advanced Midea heat pump.
 This renewable water heating technology uses up to 65% less energy than a conventional water heater whilst providing reliable hot water all day and night.

 ➜ Expensive

-A major disadvantage of heat pump water heaters is that they often turn out to be quite expensive especially in terms of upfront purchasing costs.
+A major disadvantage of heat pump water heaters is that they often turn out to be quite expensive, especially in terms of upfront purchasing costs.
 Though the price range of these water heaters varies depending upon various factors, most of them end up being twice as expensive as traditional water heaters.

 This is a disadvantage, particularly for those with a limited budget.
 Though heat pump water heaters ensure significant savings when it comes to operational costs, these high upfront costs can be a hurdle to purchasing them.